anssisaari/debian-router-failover/README.md

 ### General
 This is a failover setup for a router running Debian Linux and using a Simcom LTE module as a failover interface.
 It should be adaptable for other configurations as well but this is the hardware I have.

+If you don't have an LTE device at all or your LTE device is different from mine, then mostly you just need the failover script.

 ### Hardware
 - APU2 (APU4D4, 120 GB mSATA SSD, case, PSU, USB to DB9F serial cable)
 - Simcom SIM7600G-H LTE kit + 4G/LTE antenna with a pigtail cable